Local History Study- The Liverpool Slave Trade: Location and Chronology

 It is hard to imagine a society in which the slave trade was deemed acceptable;however, as we discovered, many people in Great Britain believed that our Empire was right and just in doing what she did.
 We explored how the slave trade impacted both the rich and poorer members of society and how even the Bible was used as a way of approving slavery to the masses (as there are examples of slavery in the Bible).
 Did you know that many people believed that slaves were not actually human at all, but cattle to be moved and worked as deemed fit?

-After familiarising ourselves with the various beliefs on society, we debated how the slave trade came to be and we were able to use our newly-acquired knowledge of society's beliefs in order to create a very powerful debate!
+After familiarising ourselves with the various beliefs on society, we used Google Classrooms to create our debate on how the slave trade came to be and we were able to use our newly-acquired knowledge of society's beliefs in order to create a very powerful debate!

 Who were the Liverpool Slave Traders?